sarat9892/Image_Classification/README.md

 ## Experiments

-The first experiment is detailed in the 'Experiment_1_VGG16.md' markdown file The corresponding notebook can be found at notebooks/faceClassification_VGG.ipynb
+The first experiment is detailed in the 'Experiment_1_VGG16.md' markdown file<br>
+The corresponding notebook can be found at notebooks/faceClassification_VGG.ipynb